 I got a question a while ago about permutations, in essence how to find every permutation between 0 and 9 000 000 000, if the sum of all digits in a number is smaller or equal to 9.

 You can read about the difference between combinations and permutations here: Return all combinations but in short, the order is important for permutations and not important for combinations.

 This number 303 030 000 is equal to 9 if you sum every digit, 3+0+3+0+3+0+0+0+0 = 9.
 92 is above 9, 9+2 = 11 and is not a number we are looking for.

 This user defined function sums all digits in a number.

-Function SumChr(nmbr As Double) Dim sm As Double For i = 1 To Len(CStr(nmbr)) sm = sm + Val(Mid(nmbr, i, 1)) Next i SumChr = sm End Function
+Function SumChr(nmbr As Long) Dim sm As Long For i = 1 To Len(CStr(nmbr)) sm = sm + Val(Mid(nmbr, i, 1)) Next i SumChr = sm End Function

 Here is a picture of the SumChr function in use.